AppifySheets/doks-gh-pages/content/docs/prologue/quick-start.md

 ## CovidBeds

 Implemented online process of Covid-19 patient hospitalization/discharge in 120 medical centers.
-Central administration of Ministry of Health of Georgia recieves information on free beds, which facilitates the process of immediate response on Covid patient transfer all around Georgia.
+Central administration of Ministry of Health of Georgia recieves information on vacant beds, which facilitates the process of immediate response on Covid patient transfer all around Georgia.

 ## Rural Doctors